 The Source is open weekdays only.
 All services and food provided by The Source is free.
 There is no charge to any guest visiting The Source.
 We are registered with the local food safety agency and have achieved a 5-star hygiene rating for the past 2 years.

-This year has been an unprecedented year with the challenge of COVID19.
+The last few years has been an unprecedented time with the challenge of COVID19 and the cost of living crisis.
 However, this challenge has not deterred us from our goal to serve, give hope and give support to the vulnerable, homeless and those in poverty.
 Throughout the first wave of the pandemic and lockdown, The Source was open every day throughout the week to provide meals, food, food parcels, supporting people into benefits and accommodation.

 We refuse to give up on anyone and we believe that every person can have a bright future and can move from hopelessness into hope.
 We provide outreach, support and opportunity to help people out of poverty.
 We have a track record of seeing our clients move away from life-controlling unemployment, homelessness, mental illness, disability, marriage breakdowns, addictions, and therefore breaking the poverty-cycle and reliance on the benefits system.
 We have also seen many of our clients move into accommodation and employment following our support.
 Some of our clients have even found God and faith and now regularly attend Church experiencing a real life change.